hiraasghar88/PrivEx/README.md

 for the negotiation to reduce the detected privacy risks.
 - TACQ.py: Code impelmented for storing and manipulating the utility and privacy queries provided in UQs.sparql file and PQs.sparql file.
 - issda_schema.ttl: It is a simple RDFS ontology designed to provide a shared vocabulary used by service providers to express their utility queries and by data producers to express their privacy queries.
-It is used in the implementation of the user interface designed for guiding the data producers in the construction of privacy queries.
+It is used in the implementation of the user interface designed for guiding data producers in the construction of privacy queries.
 - Img-SC.jpg: It is an image file used in the explanation of a privacy risk.